14 May 2022 – 12 Mar 2023

 New Delhi-based artist Manisha Gera Baswani is a multidisciplinary artist who weaves expressions of painting, photography, sculpture, and writing in her work.

-The installation invites the audience to visual and textual frames of nostalgia, to revive a shared connection of a common history, with the South Asian diaspora that arrived in Britain before, during, and after 1947.
+The installation invited the audience to visual and textual frames of nostalgia, to revive a shared connection of a common history, with the South Asian diaspora that arrived in Britain before, during, and after 1947.

 Manisha Gera Baswani was born in 1967 in India to parents of pre-partition India.
 Her childhood was embellished with stories of her parents reminiscing, with nostalgia and pain, their ‘home‘ in present day Pakistan.
 Forced to flee overnight, they left everything, including deep friendships nurtured through generations, never to return.
-This exhibition is Baswani’s homage to her parents’ memories of ‘home’.
+This exhibition was Baswani’s homage to her parents’ memories of ‘home’.

 Images all © Manisha Gera Baswani